Blood Money (Breaking Bad): Reviews

-The episode received widespread critical acclaim, with extensive praise for the performances of Dean Norris and Bryan Cranston.
 For his performance, Norris was named "Performer of the Week" by TVLine.

 Seth Amitin of IGN called the episode a satisfying preparation and set-up for the endgame of the series.
 Amitin also praised the confrontation at the end between Walt and Hank and the tense dialogue that fueled it.
 "Blood Money was an amalgamation of a bunch of little things to love."

 Mark Berman of The Washington Post said the episode paid off plot points set up in previous episodes while simultaneously laying the groundwork for future episodes.
 Berman was also surprised at how much ground was covered in Hank's plotline in just one episode.

 David Berry of National Post called Walt and Hank's showdown abrupt, menacing and cathartic without relieving any of the tension of the storyline.
 He also praised the acting.

 After reading other critics' reviews, Alex Fletcher of Digital Spy wrote that "['Blood Money'] exceeded the hype and reached new heights."

 In 2019, The Ringer ranked "Blood Money" as the 21st best out of the 62 total Breaking Bad episodes.